BACOUL/digitalmeve/docs/examples.md

 {"ok": true, ...}

-> Note: timestamp is kept for backward compatibility.
+> ℹ️ Note: timestamp is kept for backward compatibility.
 The schema uses issued_at as the canonical field.